atharvsuryawanshi12/Dual_Pathway_RL_songbird/README.md

 - This is a trial code to expand our learning to 2 dimensions.
 - The faced an issue with directly implementing the whole model, thus I made this trial version to work with.
 - This has HVC, BG, MC only with BG being channelized such that X and Y direction are independent of each other.
+### 4 Single pathway 2D 3 layer
+- Now adding one more layer i.e. RA layer to the model caused issues such as dependence between x and y output coordinates.
+- A scatter plot of this output looked biased in a direction leading to improper learning.
+The cluster plot of this output is shown below.
+!()[20240607101712.png]
+- In order to overcome this issue, I had to channelized BG, RA such that X and Y motor outputs have no dependence shared between them.
+The following diagram gives a good idea of the structure of the model.
+!()[20240607102701.png]
+- This solved the issue and made the X and Y independent as shown in the figure below.
+!()[20240607102834.png]